jmd-dk/concept/concept/docs/tutorial/beyond_matter_only.rst

 .. code-block:: bash

-   ./concept -p params/tutorial -c '_lin = "photons + massless neutrinos + metric"'
+   ./concept -p params/tutorial -c "_lin = 'photons + massless neutrinos + metric'"

 This idea of combining species is embraced fully by CO\ *N*\ CEPT.
 As such, the species ``'photons + massless neutrinos'`` may be collectively referred to